DEI-Glossar

 >> DEI Training:

-Diversity, equity and inclusion training.
+Training on diversity, equality, and inclusion.
 Increases awareness and competence.
 Promotes respectful interaction.

 >> Disability Inclusion:

-Integration of people with disabilities in all areas of life.
+Integration of people with disabilities into all areas of life.
 Removes barriers and promotes equality.
 Increases social participation.

 >> Diverse Perspectives:

-Different perspectives and ideas that arise through diversity.
-Increase creativity and problem-solving ability.
+Different perspectives and ideas that arise from diversity increase creativity and problem-solving skills.
 Promote innovation.

 >> Diverse Talent Pipeline:

-Ensuring a diverse applicant base for future positions.
+Ensuring a diverse candidate pool for future positions.
 Promotes long-term diversity.
 Important for sustainable DEI strategies.

 >> Diversity Management:

-Strategies for promoting and using diversity in organizations.
+Strategies for promoting and leveraging diversity in organizations.
 Increases performance and satisfaction.
 Essential for sustainable success.

 >> Diversity Metrics:

-Key figures for measuring diversity in organizations.
-Help evaluate DEI initiatives.
-Promote transparency and accountability.
+Key metrics for measuring diversity in organizations.
+They help evaluate DEI initiatives.
+They promote transparency and accountability.

 >> Diversität: